 Of course, some convenience foods I make myself.
 Oatmeal for breakfast is fantastic during the cold winter months, but those premade oatmeal packets can be fairly pricey.
 Paying $4-5 for a box with 10 packets in it isn’t very economical, especially when my husband eats two at a time.
 So I started making my own.
 For pennies, I can make up a bunch of oatmeal packets and tailor them to our needs.

 Don’t forget about your pets when stocking up for winter.
-It can’t hurt to have an extra bag of food in the house just in case.
+It can’t hurt to have an extra bag of cat or dog food in the house just in case.
 We tend to buy an entire winter’s worth of dog food, which is about 4 large bags because the closest store that sells that brand is nearly an hour away.
 Since we can’t always guarantee that the roads are driveable, it just makes sense to do this.

 Basically, the main idea is to save money and be ready for when the snow hits.
 If you keep a well-stocked freezer and pantry for winter, then you shouldn’t have to worry about running to the store when an impending storm is headed your way.
 If you can buy it now and it’s something that can be stored for a long time, and it’s something that you will actually eat, then go ahead and start stocking up.
 You don’t need to go crazy either.
 Just buy one or two extra things each time you go grocery shopping and in no time you will be ready.

 Have you starting getting ready for winter?